Visit the Military History Center of the Carolinas in Greenville on Memorial Day

-What began as a military collector’s club in the 1990s has evolved into a military museum that has welcomed almost 3,000 visitors so far in 2019, despite limited operating hours.
+What began as a military collector’s club in the 1990s has evolved into a military museum that has welcomed almost 3,000 visitors in 2019, despite limited operating hours.

 The Military History Center of the Carolinas (MHCC) is housed in a 1950s era Butler building near the Greenville Downtown Airport’s popular Runway Park.
 A partnership with the airport, the nonprofit center not only runs a museum packed with 20th century U.S. military artifacts, its members also participate year-round in outreach programs for Upstate schools, nonprofits and Veterans groups.
 In 2018, MHCC members supported 70 events ranging from high school Veterans Day programs to military parades.